Highest risk group

 People receiving and people starting renal dialysis.

-Thank you to the clinicians who are helping us identify the people who need to shield to protect themselves.
-We are asking GPs and hospital clinicians to make sure that anyone who is at the highest risk is sent a letter.
+Clinicians helped us identify the people who need to be on the shielding list.
 This might be someone who does not have one of the conditions listed above.

-Not everyone who has an annual flu vaccine for medical reasons will be contacted.
-They are asked to strictly follow physical distancing guidance.
-This will reduce their risk of being infected with coronavirus.
+Not everyone who has an annual flu vaccine for medical reasons will receive a letter.

-We have used GP practice, local health board or securely stored national data to identify people.
-This is so we could write to them.
+To identify people, we have used GP practice, local health board or national data.
+This is so we could write to you.
+All data is securely stored.
 This information has been shared appropriately within the NHS in Scotland.
 It did not include medical records.

-We will notify GPs and health boards about those who have been contacted.
-This is so that they can also provide support.
+We notify GPs and health boards about who is on the list.
+This is so that they can provide further advice to their patients.

-We will only share contact details with local authorities and our partner retailers.
-This will allow them to provide support and deliver groceries and medication.
+When we were asking people to shield, we shared only contact details with local authorities and our partner retailers.
+This allowed them to provide support to help people access groceries and medication.

-During this outbreak, we will keep your contact details in case we need to contact you again.
-This action is only being taken due to the current coronavirus outbreak.
+We will keep your contact details in case we need to contact you again.
+This action is only taken due to the current coronavirus outbreak.
 No details of medical conditions or health records are being shared.
 You can request to be removed from the list by asking your GP or specialist care provider.